The Price of Life

 How does one go about calculating the price of life?
-How much would it take to compensate for the loss of Ghiath Matar?
-Ghiath, only 26 and a father to be, was known for giving out flowers and water to soldiers who were attacking the peaceful protesters in early 2011.
+How much would it take, for example, to compensate for the loss of Ghiath Matar?
+Ghiath, only 26 and a father-to-be, was known for giving out flowers and water to soldiers who were attacking peaceful protesters in early 2011.
 Do we have a figure for Mohamed Abyad, the Syrian doctor working for Doctors Without Borders who was only 28 when he was abducted and killed?
 Or perhaps we have one for Razan Zaitouneh, the human rights lawyer and civil society activist and recipient of the International Women of Courage Award who was abducted in 2013 and has not been seen since.
 Do we have special figures for children?
-Rua Ismail, an 11-year-old girl who was killed by an explosion in Salamiyeh.
-Or Hamza Al-Khateeb, the 13-year old who was tortured to death?
-Do we have figures for mass killing?
-Families killed in Zara'a, in Houla, in Aqrab, and in Darayya?
+Like Rua Ismail, an 11-year-old girl who was killed by an explosion in Salamiyeh; or Hamza Al-Khateeb, the 13-year old who was tortured to death.
+Do we have figures for mass killings?
+Families killed in Zara’a, Houla, Aqrab, and Darayya?
 All of those killed had names, though we may only be able to document the identity of some.
 But all, like Marie had family, friends, and loved ones.
 Some died reciting a prayer, others died suddenly and unexpectedly.
 Some died while being tortured, others drowned as they attempted to escape a country that had become a factory of death.

 And who exactly would be found liable for the killing of over 500,000 Syrians?
 Perhaps the most tragic aspect of all of this is the fact that in the vast majority of cases, those killed in Syria since 2011, were killed by Syrians.
-Loyalists, opposition, secular, jihadist – they believed in different visions, and fought for different Syrias, but in the end, they killed Syrians.
+Loyalist fighters, opposition fighters, secularists, jihadists — they believed in different visions, and fought for different Syrias, but in the end, they killed Syrians.
 We have the tendency to use abstractions when it comes to identifying those responsible.
 Judge Jackson identified the ‘Syrian government’, and at times even ‘Syria’ as liable for the killing of Marie Colvin.
 We often speak of the Syrian regime as liable for most of the killing.
-Jihadists organizations are described as having had the will, but lacked the potential, to kill as many as those killed by the regime.
+Jihadist organizations are described as having had the will, but not the capacity, to kill as many as those killed by the regime.
 But all of this is far too intangible.
 In the final analysis, Syrians were killed by Syrians.
 Barrel bombs were not dropped by abstract entities.
 They were dropped by Syrians.
 Mortar shells were not fired by organizations, they were fired by Syrians.

-No doubt, thousands of foreign fighters contributed to Syria's tragedy, and, needless to say, the role and actions of regional and international players was often destructive and at times even tantamount to war crimes.
-Yet, despite the strong tendency of my Syrian friends and family members to place responsibility on various conspiracy theories, it is clear, in my mind at least, that the primary authors of Syria's tragedy were Syrians.
+No doubt, thousands of foreign fighters contributed to Syria’s tragedy and, needless to say, the role and actions of regional and international players were often destructive and at times even tantamount to war crimes.
+Yet, despite the strong tendency of my Syrian friends and family members to attribute responsibility to various conspiracy theories, it is clear, in my mind at least, that the primary authors of Syria’s tragedy were Syrians.

 At the heart of the logic of Judge Jackson’s decision is the idea that significant financial penalties act as deterrents.
 Fine a company that sold harmful products millions of dollars, and you deter other companies from acting in a similar manner.
 Syria, however, seems immune to this logic.
 Severe economic sanctions, even 59 Tomahawk cruise missiles, have made little, if any difference.
 This is not a geography that has shown itself open to the logic of deterrence.